top of page

 Wellness is the complete integration of body, mind, and spirit — the realization that everything we do, think, feel, and believe has an effect on our state of well-being” — Greg Anderson (USA), author of ‘The 22 Non-Negotiable Laws of Wellness’.

-My approach to wellness as a Sports & Remedial Massage Therapist is to consider the biopsychosocial factors that may be influencing a patient’s physical state.
+My approach to wellness as a Clinical Massage Therapist located in Worthing, is to consider the biopsychosocial factors that may be influencing a patient’s physical state.
 This offers a much wider framework in which to look at the underlying issues which may be contributing to symptoms.
 I can then devise a treatment programme which is as individual as every patient.

 The marvellously complex structure that is the human body is a design exclusive to every single person.
 Our genes and family history add their own variations to the physical blueprint of bones, muscles, fascia (connective tissue), ligaments, tendons and organs.
 Mentally and emotionally, every thought and feeling, along with the sum of every emotional experience (both positive and negative), add to our uniqueness.
 Although complete balance is the ideal state for every person, it can be hard to achieve in today’s fast-paced life.
 What’s common to us all is that everything is interconnected and interdependent; in such a complex system, it’s easy for one small element to become out of balance, creating a ripple effect.
 Physical imbalances cause pain and discomfort, while mental and emotional stress can produce a number of seemingly unconnected physical symptoms throughout the body.